based2/KB/network/ip_filter.md

 block from any to 34.202.112.58
 # abuse.ch TF
 block from any to 34.203.226.105
-# https://red.flag.domains/posts/2024-04-15/ aide-remboursement[.fr] (registrar: AMEN / Agence des Médias Numériques
+# https://red.flag.domains/posts/ 2024-04-27 securpass-verificationsocgen[.fr] (registrar: AMEN / Agence des Médias Numériques dossier-amendes[.fr] (registrar: AMEN / Agence des Médias Numériques 2024-04-15/ aide-remboursement[.fr] (registrar: AMEN / Agence des Médias Numériques
 block from any to 34.229.175.179
 # https://misp.cert.ssi.gouv.fr/feed-misp/602ceed3-9144-4262-a1a5-30fd0aba047c.json
 block from any to 34.239.169.49